Oranje all the way Feb 2023.

 We all make our way to the starting point of our journey.
 We meet at Zastron for our first night.

 After breakfast we start our journey.
 We meet up with our traveling companion, The Senqu, it had just changed its name as it arrived from Lesotho and will now be known as the Orange, or Gariep.
-We cross the river a few times and end the day on the banks of the Orange at Orania.
+We cross the river a few times and end the day on the banks of the Orange at the Van der Kloof Dam.
+A super delightful campsite that you never knew existed.

 We head over to SANPARKS newest park.
 Mokala National park.
-We expect to be in camp early and enjoy a game drive in the park for the day.
+We expect to be in camp early and enjoy a game drive in the park for the afternoon.

 After a late breakfast we continue our journey and follow the Orange River further west.
 Traveling through Douglas where the Vaal river join us.
-We head towards Groblershoop where we spend the night on the banks of the Orange river.
+We head towards Upington where we spend the night on the banks of the Orange river.
+Another gem of a campsite

 After a late morning we leave our campsite and complete the section of the Namaqua 4×4 eco route as we head in to Vioolsdrift for the night.